Skip to content

 Despite having a population of fewer than 200 people, Tory Island off the coast of Donegal has retained its royalty.
 The King of Tory is a customary role continuing a long-standing tradition.

-While Tory’s king has no formal powers to exercise, he does act as spokesperson for the whole community as well as their unofficial one-man welcoming party.
+While Tory’s king has no formal powers to exercise, he acts as spokesperson for the whole community and their unofficial one-person welcoming party.
 The prime time of year to visit the Gaeltacht island of Tory is the summer months when a ferry will whisk you there from Donegal’s mainland.
-Tory’s last king was Patsy Dan Rodgers who passed away and was laid to rest in October of 2018.

 King Puck